-The CLICK PLUS PLC performs many pre-defined diagnostic routines with every PLC scan, using onboard diagnostics that can detect various errors or failures in the PLC.
+The CLICK PLC performs many pre-defined diagnostic routines with every PLC scan, using onboard diagnostics that can detect various errors or failures in the PLC.
 LEDs on the face of the PLC will indicate for specific errors.

 The 3 LEDs located next to the RUN/STOP switch power, (PWR, RUN and ERR) indicate the status of the PLC unit.
-The remainder of the LED indicators are discussed in later sections of Chapter 2.
+The remainder of the LED indicators are discussed in later sections of this chapter:

 LED Status Meaning Necessary action On The PLC is powered correctly.
 No action is necessary.
-PWR Blinking USB Low Power Mode, or the PLC input power is not sufficient.
-If the PLC is connected to the PC via USB and has no other power source, no action is needed.
-If the PLC is connected to a power supply, check the voltage on the terminal located on the bottom of the PLC.
+PWR Blinking The PLC input power is not sufficient.
+Check the voltage on the terminal located on the bottom of the PLC.
 The input voltage should be 20-28 VDC.
 Also check the power input wiring & terminal connections.
 The power supply may need to be replaced.
 Off There is no power to the PLC.
 Check the voltage on the terminal located on the bottom of the PLC.
 The input voltage should be 20-28 VDC.
 Also check the power input wiring & terminal connections.
 The power supply may need to be replaced.
-On The PLC is in RUN mode.
+RUN On The PLC is in RUN mode.
 If the toggle switch next to the LED indicators is in RUN position, no action is necessary.
 If the toggle switch is in STOP position, cycle power the PLC.
 If the PLC unit starts up in Run mode, it means that the PLC unit does not recognize the toggle switch position correctly, and the PLC unit must be replaced.
-RUN Blinking The PLC is initializing the CO-04RTD or CO-04THM.
+Blinking The PLC is initializing the CO-04RTD or CO-04THM.
 When a CO-04RTD or CO-04THM is installed in the CLICK PLC system, the RUN LED blinks for up to 11 seconds to indicate that the PLC unit is initializing the analog input module after power-up.
 If the RUN LED keeps blinking after the initial 11 seconds, power cycle the CLICK PLC system.
 If the symptom remains, replace the PLC unit and/or the analog input module.
 Off The PLC is in STOP mode.
 If the toggle switch next to the LED indicators is in STOP position, no action is necessary.
 If the switch is in RUN position and you want to put the PLC unit in Run mode, toggle the switch to STOP position and then back to RUN position.
 If the RUN LED stays off, connect the CLICK programming software to read the error information.
 See the "Error Codes" section at the end of this chapter for error message instructions.
 On There is an error.
 Connect the CLICK programming software to check the error.
 See the "Error Codes" section at the end of this chapter for error message instructions.
 ERR Blinking There is a warning.
 Warnings do not prevent the PLC unit from running.
 However, you should check what warnings are active.
 Connect the CLICK programming software to read the warning information.
 See the "Error Codes" section at the end of this chapter for error message instructions.
 Off There is no error.
 No action is necessary.